 Vector (pest) Control

-Precautions in transporting children (if applicable)
+Precautions in Transporting Children (If Applicable)

-Occupant Restraints:

 All children will be properly restrained whenever they are being transported in a motor vehicle.

 Every person transporting a child under the age of four (4) years in a passenger motor vehicle, and operated on a public roadway, street or highway, shall provide for the protection of the child by properly using a child passenger restraint device or system meeting applicable federal motor vehicle safety standards, e.g., child safety seat.